senat0r0v/fredda/README.md

 ### Tokenization & Dataset Preparation
 - Script "tokenize_data.py" trains a SentencePiece tokenizer with a 16,000 token vocabulary.
 - Generates two key artifacts:
-  - out_tokens.jsonl – a tokenized version of the dataset.
+  - **out_tokens.jsonl** – a tokenized version of the dataset (download from Google Drive if replicating training).
-  - The "vocab" folder – containing "tokenizer.model" and "tokenizer.vocab".
+  - The **vocab** folder – containing "tokenizer.model" and "tokenizer.vocab".

 ## Datasets
-Fredda was trained on a reformatted AskReddit Q&A dataset from Kaggle. https://www.kaggle.com/datasets/rodmcn/askreddit-questions-and-answers
+Fredda was trained on a reformatted AskReddit Q&A dataset from Kaggle: https://www.kaggle.com/datasets/rodmcn/askreddit-questions-and-answers
 - **Training Examples:** 341,369 examples.
 - **Testing Examples:** 37,929 examples.
 - The data was preprocessed and tokenized to ensure consistent input to the model.